btrask/stronglink/README.md

 Demo
 ----

-The StrongLink development log is self-hosting.
-You can find thousands of notes spanning several years [here](http://bentrask.com/).
+My notes on StrongLink development are self-hosted.
+You can find over a thousand notes spanning several years [here](http://bentrask.com/).

 FAQ
 ---